 No, unless you want to risk getting stranded on a frozen lake.
-An inflatable boat is inappropriate during winter or fishing in cold waters.
-Even in water that’s just 50 degrees Fahrenheit, small cracks can form along seams and compromise your boat’s structure.
+An inflatable boat is unsuitable for winter or fishing in cold waters – small cracks can form along seams and compromise your boat’s structure.
 So if you’re ice fishing in northern states like Alaska, where temperatures drop as low as 40 below zero, inflatables are a bad choice.
 If ice fishing extends into the winter months—or if you live somewhere with warm winters—inflatables may be suitable for use year-round.

-You may not know it, but inflatable boats are made from a synthetic rubber compound known as Hypalon or PVC.
+Inflatable boats are made from synthetic rubber compounds known as Hypalon or PVC.
 These materials are not meant to withstand freezing temperatures.
 That’s why inflatable boats are not ideal for wintry conditions and ice fishing.
-In fact, Hypalon material can crack in freezing weather, such as PVC.
+In fact, Hypalon material can crack in freezing weather, as well as PVC.

 If you are a fan of ice fishing, check our Ice Fishing Gear.